lawas-tess/AI-Chatbot/README.md

 - Added internship-scope guard response:
 	- "I can only help with internship-related topics in InternTrack, MentorBridge, and ReportWriter."
 - MentorBridge is now handled as single-turn (no prior chat history is sent).
+- The backend now includes a local RAG layer over markdown knowledge files.
+- The backend can also call tools during generation for an agentic reasoning loop.
+- Added prompt-injection defenses that refuse obvious prompt override attempts.
 - Chat UI now uses Messenger-style alignment:
 	- User messages on the right (orange avatar)
 	- Assistant messages on the left (red avatar)